sebastianpixel/flow/README.md

 Checkout unstaged files.

 flow cherry-pick, cp
-Cherry pick a commit in selected branch
+Cherry pick a commit from a selected branch.

 flow commit, cm <options>
 Create a commit in the current repository.
 If no message was provided